Terms of Service

 7. Customer Content and Responsibility

 You retain all rights to Customer Content.
-You are solely responsible for Customer Content, including legality, security, backups, encryption, and compliance obligations (including GDPR where applicable).
+You are solely responsible for Customer Content, including legality, security, backups, encryption, integrity, and compliance obligations, including GDPR where applicable.

 7.1 Shared responsibility

 We secure the underlying infrastructure we operate.
-You are responsible for securing your workloads (operating systems, applications, access controls, encryption choices, patching, firewall rules, secrets management, and exposed services).
+You are responsible for securing your workloads, including operating systems, applications, access controls, encryption choices, patching, firewall rules, secrets management, exposed services, application security, and your own users’ access.

 8. Provisioning, Resource Limits, and Fair Use